 G. Appointment of Counsel – State Public Defender System.
 The eligibility to request representation by the statewide Public Defender system must be determined in accordance with M.C.A.
 Title 47 – Access to Legal Services.
 The Office of Public Defender shall provide public defenders for all 72-hour hold hearings, including those held during holiday periods, when such hearings are scheduled.

 H. Pro Se Defendants.
-For Defendants who reject the services of a public defender and wish to represent themselves, the Court has adopted the “FOURTH JUDICIAL DISTRICT GUIDE TO CRIMINAL TRIALS FOR PRO SE DEFENDANTS” (Exhibit “”)
+For Defendants who reject the services of a public defender and wish to represent themselves, the Court has adopted the “FOURTH JUDICIAL DISTRICT GUIDE TO CRIMINAL TRIALS FOR PRO SE DEFENDANTS” (Exhibit “O”)

 Petitions for Post-Conviction Relief and Petitions for Writ of Habeas Corpus.